ChiCheng45/Gaussium/README.md

 # Quantum Chemistry
-A basic quantum chemical program written in python using the numpy library it is only at the very beginnings.
+A basic quantum chemical program written in python using the numpy library and is only at its very beginnings.
 My time is tight as I try to balance this between my job and real-life so development may go slowly.

 Currently I'm looking to write HF in python and then to more accurate methods such as CI, CCSD and DFT.
 After this project is complete I may try out other languages such as Fortran, C, C++, Java, C# or even Haskell if I have the time.